bencergazda/WPCookieConsent/README.md

-# This project is UNMAINTENED because of the GDPR.
+# This project is UNMAINTAINED because of the GDPR.

 Cookie Consent Plugin for WordPress.